thijstriemstra/garduino/arduino/README.md

 ## Development

-Open project in VSCode with PlatformIO IDE extension.
+Open `pygarden` project in VSCode with PlatformIO IDE extension.